Iowa free child care assistance.

 Iowa may be able to help parents pay for their child care costs.
 There are several conditions to the program, funding is limited, and a waiting list is often in place.
-In general, Child Care Assistance, or CCA, is available for income-eligible parents with young children provided the parent is employed, in school, searching for employment, or enrolled into so some form of job training.
+In general, free Child Care Assistance, or CCA, is available for income-eligible parents with young children provided the parent is employed, in school, searching for employment, or enrolled into so some form of job training.
 Payments for your child care bills may also provided to Iowa residents who receive Family Investment Program (FIP) assistance or that are approved under the PROMISE JOBS program.
 Additional details on the program and contact information is below.

 Child Care Assistance can help pay for the care of your infant or child while the parent or even their caretaker attends school or works.
 It can also help pay your bills while a parent or caretaker is looking for work or is unable to care for children because of medical reasons.
 So there are some different scenarios that are covered by the program.